 Note that the physician's report must establish that the patient was examined and diagnosed at the time of illness, not after the fact.
-Rotman Commerce will not accept a statement that merely confirms a report of illness made by the student and documented by the physician.
+Rotman Commerce will not accept a statement that merely confirms a later report of illness made by the student to a physician.

 For this course, specifically, if the term test is missed with acceptable documentation, the weighting of the final exam will be increased to 75%.
+If a CONNECT assignment is missed with acceptable documentation, the weighting will be shifted equally to the other CONNECT quizzes, at the discretion of the instructor.